-A graduate position within the South Australian Public Sector allows you to build on your existing skillset in a supportive work environment.
-You will receive on-the-job training, while undertaking a Certificate III, IV, Diploma or Advanced Diploma in a field determined by the employing agency.
+A graduate position within the South Australian Public Sector allows you to build on your existing skillset.
+You will receive on-the-job training in a supportive environment, while building a valuable professional network.

 Jobseekers interested in graduate positions are encouraged to visit I WORK FOR SA, where you can view current vacancies and/or register to receive job alerts as opportunities arise.

 Hear from the 2021 Outstanding Graduate, Jana Pickering on her experience in the public sector.

 A graduate program is for participants who have attained a university qualification within the last three years or will attain one before their employment commences.

 - Be an Australian Citizen, Permanent Resident or have an appropriate work visa.

 - Have completed a qualification as per the requirement of the agency graduate program, which will specify the relevant discipline and whether post-graduate qualifications are considered

 - Undertake a National Police Check or other appropriate background screening where required by an agency

 - Participate in an assessment of verbal, numeric and abstract ability

 - Meet all other employment and participation conditions including travelling independently to and from the workplace, training sites and other sites as determined